 In her book "Women Circling the Earth", Beverly Engel offers a powerful guide to fostering community, healing and empowering.
 A circle is not just a gathering of people who sit in a circle on the floor or a meeting where the chairs are arranged in a circle.
 Circle meetings provide simple, yet powerful tools to help teach people how to communicate more honestly and openly.
-What we wish to promote is an alternative to box-like hierarchical structures and confining systems, which dominate today.
-Among other things, circles can help us to
+What we wish to promote is an alternative to hierarchical structures and confining systems.
+Circles can help us to

 - listen without judgment

 - foster cooperation and understanding

 - help implement creative solutions to problems

 - bridge differences

 - help settle disputes and reach consensus

 - encourage reconciliation and apology, etc.